The Antidote for Fear

 The young Marine dressed in combat fatigues appeared suddenly at the door of my office.
 "It's an emergency...
-I need to speak withe pastor immediately," he said to my startled secretary.
+I need to speak with the pastor immediately," he said to my startled secretary.
 As I opened my door, I recognized him immediately as one of our many military church members.
 The appearance of his face was flushed, he was obviously distressed.

 "Come on in Frank," I said as I shook his hand.
-"How can I help you?
-What's the matter?"
+"How can I help you?"
 I asked.
 He was obviously distressed, and looked about nervously as though concerned he could be overheard.
 "I've just been through one of the most stressful ordeals of my life, and I need your prayer and counsel... to get this off my chest as soon as possible."
 Alarmed by his news, I could see that his large muscular frame was shaking... his chest heaved as he gulped for deep breaths.
 "Tell me what's going on, Frank" I asked.

 I had known Frank and his wife for probably a year or so, a long-time by the revolving-door standards of military assignments.
 I knew he loved and served the Lord, but knew very little about his job except that he had significant rank, and seemed as rugged and disciplined as any Marine I'd ever met.
 As a pastor to many military personnel, it wasn't unusual to hear discussions or offer counsel pertaining to military life and concerns, but what he would share with me came as a shock to my seldom-surprised emotions.

-Frank explained that he was the leader of a heavily-armed team of commandos charged with the secure transport of some of America's most dangerous weapons.
-Because a terrorist plot had been uncovered with plans to sabotage or seize their lethal cargo, Frank and his team deployed their mission with an unusually high degree of stress and fear... not only for their own lives, but for the thousands of others whose lives could be at risk.
+Frank confided that he was the leader of a heavily-armed team of commandos charged with the secure transport of some of America's most dangerous weapons.
+Because a potential terrorist plot had been uncovered with plans to sabotage or seize their lethal cargo, Frank and his team deployed their mission with an unusually high degree of stress and fear... not only for their own lives, but for the thousands of others whose lives could be at risk.

-"those who wait on the Lord Shall renew their strength; They shall mount up with wings like eagles, They shall run and not be weary, They shall walk and not faint" (Isaiah 40:31).
+After allowing him to talk and get things off his chest, we prayed and expressed thanks for God's protection over him and his troops.
+And as we prayed, I could see God's presence come over his countenance and restore peace to his soul.
+It reminded me of the scripture, "those who wait on the Lord Shall renew their strength; They shall mount up with wings like eagles, They shall run and not be weary, They shall walk and not faint" (Isaiah 40:31).

 Years later, after the tragic attacks of 9/11, and the subsequent years of more terrorist threats, I reflected back on Frank's trauma and could identify with the fears that so many others have had to struggle with.
 Unlike the goals of conventional warfare, the objective of terrorism is psychological manipulation... by shocking the senses of the public with horror, fear and hysteria.